rpominov/basic-streams/README.md

 of<T>(value: T): Stream<T>
 ```

-Creates a stream that contains the given `value`.
+Creates a stream containing the given `value`.

 ```js
 import of from "@basic-streams/of"